ProvisionGenie/ProvisionGenie/Docs/ArchitectureDecisions.md

 ### Consequences of choosing Dataverse

-Using Dataverse results in licensing costs, as every user will need an Power Apps per app or a PowerApps per user plan.
+Using Dataverse results in licensing costs, as every user will need an Power Apps per app or a Power Apps per user plan.

 ## Integration